lbnl-science-it/jgi-user-meeting-aws-ec2/README.md

 $ export AWS_SECRET_ACCESS_KEY=
 ```

 ## 3. Create a new EC2 under the current root account
+With the default configuration in [variables.tf](./variables.tf), it will create a "c6id.xlarge" Ubuntu 20 instance with 4-core cpu, 8-GB ram and 237-GB nvme-ssd, and pre-install the reqired packges and tools.
 #### Validation, Plan, and Review
 ```
 $ make init